When Can You Start Working Out After Giving Birth?

 Ready for your first workout?

-As a new mother, there are many demands on your time. so remember to go at your own pace and make modifications where necessary.
+As a new mother, there are many demands on your time so remember to go at your own pace and make modifications where necessary.
 You've just made the first step in restarting your fitness journey by selecting the right post-pregnancy program for you, so take a moment to congratulate yourself!
+We recommend you consult your healthcare provider before starting a program or increasing the intensity of your exercise after completing any post-pregnancy program.

 Sweat's post-pregnancy programs can provide you with the guidance to gradually rebuild your strength and fitness, and you can connect with other mothers and share tips, advice and motivation within the Sweat Community on our forum and on social media.